-He is the oldest welterweight champion in boxing history and held the WBA world championship from 2019 to 2021 after defeating Keith Thurman via split-decision in Las Vegas.
+He retired from boxing in 2021 following defeat to Yordenis Ugas, quitting the sport as the oldest welterweight champion in boxing history after defeating Keith Thurman via split-decision in Las Vegas.

 Regarded as one of the greatest fighters of all time, "Pacman" is boxing's only eight-division champion and has won the most major world titles - 12 - and is the only five-division lineal titlist.